GEOGRAPHICAL INFORMATION SCIENCE AND REMOTE SENSING - 2022/3

 - describe the fundamental concepts and analytical techniques of GIS and RS in lectures, and demonstrate these with examples;

-- provide students with hands-on experience of the introduced techniques using practical problems in guided computer laboratory sessions;
+- provide students with hands-on experience of the introduced techniques using practical problems in guided computer laboratory based tutorial sessions;

-- laboratory sessions will be used to foster interactions and engagement with students.
-This will also allow students to work in groups through problem-based learning and offer an opportunity for academics to provide individual feedback
+- Computer laboratory sessions will be used to foster interactions and engagement with students.
+This will also allow students to work in groups through problem-based learning and offer an opportunity to discuss work and for academics to provide individual verbal formative feedback

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.